mmark0v/Users-API-Simple-App/README.md

 >       "username": "avenger"
 >     }

 Delete a User:

     /api/users/user/delete/id={int}

 Deployments
 -----------

 ### Local install

 **Prerequisites:**
 _Python3, pip3, Virtualenv_

 To install and run the app locally follow the below instruction:

 1. Clone the repository on your local machine.
 2. For Linux and Mac run the setup.sh bash script: _./setup.sh_
 3. For Windows:
     1. Install virtualenv: _pip install virtualenv_
     2. Create virtual environment: _virtualenv .env_
     3. Activate virtualenv: _\\.env\\scripts\\activate_
     4. Install the required packages: _pip install -r requirements.txt_
 4. Start the app: python _app.py_
 5. Open the application in the browser: [http://localhost:8080](http://localhost:8080)

 ### Deploy the application in Docker container

+* * *

 Dockerization of the application streamlines the deployment and management
 by providing a consistent and efficient runtime environment.
 It's helping with dependencies, environment inconsistencies, and scalability.

 **Prerequisites:**
 _Docker_

 To run the app in docker you will need to build the docker image.

 1. Clone the repository on local or remote machine.
 2. Run the following command to build the image:  _docker build . -t user\_api\_app_
 3. Start the app with docker: _docker run --name FLASK\_APP -p 8080:8080 -v .:/app user\_api\_app_
 4. Open the application in the browser: [http://localhost:8080](http://localhost:8080)

-### Deploy the application in a Kuberneties Cluster
+### Deploy the application in Kuberneties Cluster

+* * *

 The benefits of using Kubernetes is to automate the deployment, scaling,
 and management of applications running in containers.
 It provides a platform for orchestrating and coordinating containers across a cluster of machines.

 **Prerequisites:**
 _Docker, Minikube_

 To run the app in a Kuberneties cluster you will create a single cluster node for the deployment and the servies.

 1. Clone the repository on local or remote machine.
 2. Install [Docker](https://docs.docker.com/engine/install/) and [Minikube](https://minikube.sigs.k8s.io/docs/start/).
 3. Set an alias for the minikube to ease with the kubectl commands:

         alias kubectl="minikube kubectl --"